To Apply - Guide to tenants

 Found a property that would be perfect for you? - When you have found the property for you pop into the office and collect an application form or alternatively download the form from our contact us section on our website.
 The application form will ask you to provide information about yourself as well as provide 3 contact references character reference, employee reference and previous landlord reference.
 At the bottom of the form it asks you to bring proofs with you including, passport/driving licence, proof of current address, 3 x months bank statements, and proof of income this should include 3 months wage slips.
 This information will allow us to carry out a credit check.

 What if I have a poor credit rating? - A poor credit rating will not always stop you from renting a property.
 Advising your agent about potential problems can help make the process of poor credit much easier.
 If a landlord is informed that there may be a potential problem, it is not such a worry when the credit report comes back negatively.
-Extra funding for the deposit or looking at the option of a guarantor will make an application like this much stronger.
+Looking at the option of a guarantor will make an application like this much stronger.

 What is a guarantor? - A guarantor is a person that is agreeing to cover your rental payments each month if you default on a payment.
 Guarantors will be credit checked and referenced in the same way and will be required to sign documents to confirm they are willing to stand for you.